derailed/pkg/iconoflix/README.md

 <br/>
 <br/>
-> A sample lib to load Iconoflix movies from mem or file.
+> A sample Iconoflix movies loader library.
+An Iconoflix movie is a representation
+> of a movie as a collection of icons.

 ---